 - Roof pitch.
 For most roofing shingles the roof pitch must be 15 degrees or more.
 They are not suitable for roofs with a pitch of below 15 degrees because of possible water ingress.
 If the roof pitch is not high enough for rain water to run off the water can sit on the roof and go back up and under the roof shingle strip.
 Cambridge Xtreme roof shingles can be used on roof pitches down to 9.5 degrees.

 - Pick the correct type for your project.
 For example Armourshield are better in windy areas.
 Cambridge Xtreme are for lower roof pitches.
 If you are unsure please contact us for advice.
 All advice is given in good faith and are based on our experience and knowledge but without liability, it is ultimately your own responsibility to choose the correct products.

 Advantages of Bitumen Roof Shingles

 Roof shingles are value for money, quick and easy to fit, thicker, stronger and longer lasting than shed felt and low maintenance.

 - Quick and easy to fit – cedar shingles/shakes and slate tiles can be difficult to fix onto a roof and can take a long time if you’re not a pro.

-- Thicker, stronger and longer lasting than shed felt – some of the cheaper shed felts will rip like paper but you will need a work knife to cut through roof shingles.
+- Thicker, stronger and longer lasting than shed felt – some of the cheaper shed felts will rip like paper but you will need a work knife to cut through shingles.
 The life expectancy of shed felt is 3-5 years whereas with roof shingles you are looking at 10 years plus (depending on external factors).